GreenhouseCI/blog.greenhouseci.com/_posts/2014-05-27-ios-testing.md

 Team support
 ------------
-Most of Greenhouse users are not one man armies, but part of a professioanl team developing mobile applications.
+Most of Greenhouse users are not one man armies, but part of a professional team developing mobile applications.
 Continuous integration is not only useful for developers, but testers and designers as well.
 The next major feature will be adding support to grant access in Greenhouse to other people that your work with.

 More test frameworks
 --------------------